rahulkumarpahwa/dsa-with-c-lang/readme.md

 9. Multiple Parenthesis Matching with stack.
 10. Infix to Postfix with stack.

-C. Queue.
+D. Queue.

 1. Queue implementation using arrays and methods like isEmpty, isFull, enqueue and dequeue.
 2. Circular Queue implementation using arrays and methods like isEmpty, isFull, enqueue and dequeue.
 3. Queue using Linked List.

-D. Sorting Alogrithms.
+E. Sorting Alogrithms.
 1. Bubble sort.

 ## Topics to be covered:

+A. Arrays.
+1. merging of arrays both sorted and un-sorted.

-C. Queue.
+D. Queue.

 1. DE-Queue (Double Ended Queue using Linked List).

-D. Sorting Alogrithms.
+E. Sorting Alogrithms.
 2. Insertion sort.
 3. Selection sort.
 4. Quick sort.